Donald R. Dizney Stadium

 - Head Coach Amanda O’Leary

 The Gator lacrosse team plays all its home games at one of the finest collegiate lacrosse stadiums in the nation, the Donald R. Dizney Stadium at the Florida Lacrosse Facility.
-In its first two seasons, Florida has amassed a home record of 19-3 (.864) and its crowd support ranked in the top three in the nation in both years.
+Since beginning play five years ago, Florida has amassed a home record of 51-5 (.911), including an active winning streak of 24 consecutive regular-season games at home.

 A first-class facility for the Gator lacrosse program broke ground in the summer of 2008 and was completed prior to the enrollment of the first Gator lacrosse class in the fall of 2009.